whitelizard/tiip-client-js/README.md

 ### ```session.socket.req(target, signal, [args, tenant]);```
 Send a request, get a reply (req/rep).
 Returns a promise that resolves on a successful response from the server.
+The reply will be an immutablejs map.
 -	**target:** The sub system or micro service that should receive the request.
 -	**signal:** The specific API call or "question".
 Example: ‘readUser’.
 -	**args:** (optional) An object with arguments for that particular API call (signal).
 Example: {"name": "Tom"}
 -	**tenant:** Possible use of tenant, depends on server API.

 ### ```session.socket.sub(callback, channel, [subChannel, tenant, args]);```
 Starts a subscription to a channel (pub/sub).
+The messages delivered to the callback will be of type immutablejs map.
 Returns a promise that resolves on a successful response from the server.
 -	**callback:** The callback function to run when a message arrives on the subscribed channel.
 -	**channel:** The channel to subscribe to.
 Could be an ID of a channel object in the data model.